 This is to protect you from fraud.
 It means that even if your card details have been stolen they still can't be used to buy things online.
 So it's as secure as using your card in a shop.

 When do you need to use an OTP?

-You may not always be asked to enter an OTP, but if you go to pay for something and you see these logos for Mastercard ID Check or Verified by Visa then you probably will.
+You may not always be asked to enter an OTP, but if you go to pay for something and you see these logos for Mastercard ID Check or Visa Secure then you probably will.